 To help ensure longer-term digital preservation of your thesis, it is strongly recommended that you also provide your thesis in its original source file format (e.g. Word, LaTex).
-Wherever possible, please also upload the original source files for your thesis in addition to the final PDF.
-The PDF must be supplied in all cases, to fulfil the requirements for the award of your degree.
 The PDF file is the version of your thesis that will be made live in WREO and accessible by users, after any embargo period has expired.

 If you are a practice-led researcher your eThesis will comprise both the written commentary and the related practice material.
 You must upload both the written commentary (as a single PDF file) and all the practice material in appropriate electronic files (for example pdf, jpeg, mp3) to White Rose eTheses Online.
 Please refer to the practice-led policy for your faculty/school on the Research Degrees Codes of Practice page on the SES website.

 Restricting access to your eThesis